-For any parcel heading outside of the EU, you’ll need to fill out a customs form.
+For any parcel heading outside of the UK, you’ll need to fill out a customs form.
 This tells the Customs Agents in the destination country about the contents of your package so they can process it correctly.

 As with most international postings, when you send a parcel to Taiwan from the UK, there are sometimes additional customs duties and import taxes that need to be paid, depending on the contents.